Laksee/Mini_projects/mini-projects/todo-app/README.md

 -Anyone can see their existing todos (Storing todos in database)

--Anyone can mark a todo as done
+-Anyone can mark a todo as done (The code for this currently not in this codebase I am learning it will upload after I do it)